 What is the probability AC079 will receive a bid in the next lease sale?
 If so, how much is the bid likely to be?
 How much does proximity to its current leases influence bidding by Hess?
 Will a positive change in oil price last year influence the bids in the next sale by Houston Energy – or ExxonMobil?
 In the last 10 years, how much has Shell spent on winning bids – and how much money did they leave on the table?
-These are the questions answered in the Block/Bidding Evaluation and Post-Sale Charts components of the Business Planning Add-On to GOM3.
+These are the questions answered in the Block/Bidding Evaluation and Post-Sale Charts components of the Analytics Add-On to GOM3.

 If your company does win AC079 – and your prospect comes in – what is the most efficient routing to tie it back to the ExxonMobil’s Hoover Spar in AC025?
 What is the current spare capacity on Hoover?
 What are the other options?
 Our new Tie-Back Tool was developed to answer these questions.